 Making almond yogurt at home is easier than you might think.
 Here's an overview of the process.

-- Begin by making almond milk.
-Blend 1 cup of raw almonds with 2 cups of fresh water and a tablespoon of maple syrup.
+- To make the almond milk, blend 1 cup of raw almonds with 2 cups of fresh water and a tablespoon of maple syrup or other sugar.

-- Strain the milk with a nut milk bag.
-TIP!
-Don't discard the pulp; use it to make almond pulp energy balls or granola bars.
+- Then strain the milk with a nut milk bag.
+Tip!
+Don't discard the pulp.
+Use it to make tasty almond pulp energy balls or granola bars.

-- In a saucepan combine the almond milk, 1 additional cup of water, arrowroot, and agar.
-Whisk to dissolve, then slowly bring the mixture to a simmer, whisking frequently.
+- In a large saucepan bring the almond milk, 1 additional cup of water, arrowroot, and agar to a simmer.
+Be sure to whisk frequently to avoid clumping.

 - Once the milk has thickened and simmered for about 2 minutes, remove from heat.
-Let cool for 30 minutes or until it has reached 105 degrees F. If you don't have a thermometer, drop a little on the back of your hand - it should feel warm but NOT hot.
+Let cool until it reaches 105°F. For me this usually takes about 30 minutes.
+If you don't have a thermometer, drop some of the mixture on the back of your hand - it should feel warm but NOT hot.
 If it's too hot it will kill the probiotics.
 Open the probiotic capsule(s) and sprinkle the powder onto the milk (discard the capsule).
 Whisk to combine.

 - Immediately pour into clean lidded jars (see tip below for an easy way to ensure the jars are clean).

 - Place in the Instant Pot, if using, lock on the lid, and use the yogurt function to set the time.
-See below for other ideas and ways to culture the yogurt without an Instant Pot.
+See below for other ways you can culture the yogurt without an Instant Pot.

 Substitutions

-- Maple Syrup - as mentioned above, a small amount of sugar helps the culturing process since almonds are naturally very low in sugars and carbohydrates.
+- Maple Syrup - as mentioned above, a small amount of sugar helps the yogurt culture since almonds are naturally very low in sugars and carbohydrates.
 Feel free to substitute cane sugar or agave syrup if you don't have maple syrup.

 - Arrowroot - corn starch or tapioca starch may be used instead.

-- Agar - if you don't mind thinner yogurt with a consistency more like kefir, feel free to omit the agar.
-There isn't a comparable substitute that's vegan.
+- Agar - if you don't mind thinner yogurt with a consistency more similar to kefir, feel free to omit the agar.
+I don't know of a comparable substitute that's vegan.

-- Blender - A high speed blender like a Vitamix works best to create almond milk, but don't fret if you only have a standard blender.
+- Blender - A high speed blender like a Vitamix works best for making almond milk, but don't fret if you only have a standard blender.
 To help the blender along, soak the almonds overnight or in hot water for about 2 hours before blending.

 - Nut milk bag - You'll need a way to strain the almond milk.
 I use these nylon nut milk bags.
 They're inexpensive, sturdy, and easy to clean.
 A fine mesh strainer lined with cheesecloth is another option.

-How to Make Vegan Yogurt Without an Instant Pot
+How to Make Almond Yogurt Without an Instant Pot

 The goal is to keep the almond milk at a fairly constant 105 to 110 degrees F during the culturing period.

-But before you start stressing about it, keep in mind humans have been making yogurt for thousands and thousands of years without the help of electricity or kitchen appliances!
+But don't stress over it!
+Keep in mind that humans have been making yogurt for thousands and thousands of years without the help of electricity or kitchen appliances!

-While an Instant Pot with yogurt function makes the process very easy, it's certainly not the only way to make yogurt at home.
+While an Instant Pot with yogurt function makes the process super easy, it's certainly not the only way to make yogurt at home.
 Here are a few alternative methods:

 - Fill an insulated cooler with warm water (110 degrees) up to the necks of the jars, and keep the cooler closed.